MOUNTAINLAND ASSOCIATION OF GOVERNMENTS Aging and Family Services Department

 The City’s “Neighborhoods In Action” is always on the look out for Orem residents who want to make a difference in their corner of the world by becoming a Community or Neighborhood Leader or Neighborhood Committee Member.
 Neighborhoods In Action was created to help residents constructively work with City government on issues of concern to them and their neighbors.
 Interested parties should be willing to devote 4-8 hours per month to this assignment.
 Leadership training and materials are provided.
 For more information, please call (801)229-7035 or email@example.com.

-OREM FITNESS CENTER Volunteer Opportunities
+OREM RECREATION Volunteer Opportunities

 OREM LIBRARY Volunteer Opportunities